aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 ---
 ### AdapterDbServer
-Database Server Identifier for the Database server to read from.
-This referenced server must be present in the DbServers section of the adapter referred to by the ProtocolAdapter attribute of the source.
+The Database Server Identifier property specifies which database server configuration to use from the DbServers section defined in the SQL adapter configuration.
+This identifier must match exactly with one of the database server configurations defined in the adapter's [DbServers](#dbservers) section, creating a link between the source and its specific database connection parameters.

 **Type**: String

-Must be an identifier of a database in the DbServers section of the SQL adapter used by the source.

 ---
 ### Channels
-The channels configuration for an SQL source holds configuration data to read values through SQL statements. "commented" out by adding a "#" at the beginning of the identifier of that channel.
+The Channels property defines the mapping between SQL query results and IoT channels.
+Each channel specifies how to retrieve data from the results of SQL statements.
+Channels can be selectively disabled by prefixing their identifier with a "#" character, enabling temporary removal of specific channels without deleting their configuration.

 **Type**: Map[String,[SqlChannelConfiguration](#sqlchannelconfiguration)]

 At least 1 channel must be configured.

 ---
 ### SingleRow
-Set to true to only return the first retrieved record by the SqlReadStatement.
-As the selects statement potentially will return multiple records, the values for each channel, will be of an array of values, even if only a single row is read.
-By setting this value to true it is guaranteed to only return the first row of the result set and the value of a channel is a single value e, not an array.
+The SingleRow property, when set to true, ensures that only the first record from the SQL query result set is processed and returned.
+This simplifies channel value handling by returning single values instead of arrays - particularly useful when you know your query will (or should) only return one row.
+If false, the adapter will process all returned rows and the channel values will be arrays containing all retrieved values.

 **Type**: Boolean